 With beekeeping, there are dozens of tools and hundreds of products.
-I was advised by some smart beekeepers not to buy too much in the beginning, and be wary of any tool or device that wasn’t simple enough to build myself.
-Sage advice in an industry that’s always trying to reinvent what already works.
+I was advised by some competent beekeepers not to buy too much initially and be wary of any tool or device that wasn’t simple enough to build myself—sage advice in an industry that’s always trying to reinvent what already works.

 And when you lose yours, even though it’s bright red, this one ships from Amazon Prime and is delivered the next day.
 ‘Nuff said.